 Leave the door open and let the piece dry completely for at least 24 hours.

 STEP 7: Optional Clear Coat

 A clear coat isn’t necessary as the paint we are using is extremely durable.
-The only exception might be a piece of furniture that gets heavy daily use like a kitchen table or a table in a kids’ playroom.
+The only exception might be a piece of furniture that gets heavy daily use like a dining room table, coffee table or a table in a kids’ playroom.

 If you do decide to clear coat your white furniture piece, be sure to use a topcoat that will not yellow over time.
 Oil-based clear coats are notorious for this but after lots of experimenting on the best clear coat for furniture, the top option was actually water-based: Varathane’s Waterbased Clear Coat.
 I have had great success with this top coat after trying several and it will not yellow your white furniture over time!